 On 8 October 2019, Commission staff released a discussion paper on new issues for the 2020 Review.
 Submissions are due 22 November 2019.

 Following a final round of consultation later this year, the Commission will finalise its methods and provide recommendations for the distribution of GST revenue among the States in 2020-21 by 28 February 2020.

 The update process is conducted annually and provides recommendations to the Commonwealth Treasurer on the relative fiscal capacity of the States using the latest review methods.
 Calculations are updated using the latest reliable data for the previous three financial years.

-The 2018 Update Report was provided to the Commonwealth Treasurer in March 2018.
-The recommended relativities will be used to determine the distribution of GST revenue among the States in 2018-19.
+The 2019 Update Report was provided to the Commonwealth Treasurer in February 2019.
+The recommended relativities relate to the distribution of GST revenue among the States in 2019-20.

 An updated staff paper providing an overview of Commonwealth-State financial relations is now available, along with the following presentations: How the CGC does its job, plus an Introduction to fiscal equalisation in Australia.